 Another interesting postulation relates to the pathology of cataract formation.
 Since the lens receives no blood supply, nutrients must enter the lens from the aqueous fluid and similarly the waste products of metabolism exit the lens into the same fluid.
-With the loss of the pumping action of accommodation it is possible that there is a buildup in the concentration of metabolic waste products within the lens.
-Also there may be inhibition to the inflow of metabolites into the lens structure.
-In addition, a disuse atrophy of lens protein may occur as accommodation decreases.
+With the loss of the pumping action of accommodation, it is possible that there is a buildup in the concentration of metabolic waste products within the lens.
+Also, there may be an inhibition to the inflow of metabolites into the lens structure.
+In addition, disuse atrophy of lens protein may occur as accommodation decreases.
 If it were possible to reverse presbyopia and restore accommodation then the incidence of senile cataract might decrease.
 Only time will prove or disprove this postulation.

 The veracity of the Schachar theory of accommodation is substantiated by physiologic facts that show variability in the increase in lens hardness with age.
 This is not consistent with the continuous and predictable loss of accommodation that one sees in the accommodative curve.
 Also, the human optical system experiences a slight hyperopic shift with aging which is not explained by the Helmholtz theory.
 In contradiction to Helmholtz, experiments by Schachar and others have shown that spherical aberration decreases with accommodation due to an increased asphericity in the lens.
 Only the Schachar hypothesis of accommodation holds true when one looks at actual observations concerning aspherical aberration hyperopic shift with age, the effect of gravity on accommodation and lens hardness (see Fig. 5).